Description: Dual Credit courses allow high school students to simultaneously earn high school and college credit while still in high school.

 - Please use the link below to study for this test- it is a college placement exam.

 TSI is also know as the ACCUPLACER.
-Find free TSI/Accuplacer study material below!
+The NEW TSI is called the TSIA2.

 Writing - You MUST write a traditional style essay with at least 600 words (Intro, 3-4 body paragraphs with detail and examples, and a conclusion)